Emacs: Jump to Previous Position

 set-mark-command

-- Move cursor to previous marked position in current buffer.
-Repeat call will move cursor to positions in mark-ring.
+Move cursor to previous marked position of current buffer.

 pop-global-mark

-【Ctrl+x Ctrl+Space】 - Move cursor to previous marked position (may be in another buffer).
-Repeat call will move cursor to positions in global-mark-ring.
+Repeat call move cursor to positions in global-mark-ring.

 exchange-point-and-mark

-【Ctrl+x Ctrl+x】 - Move cursor to the other end of selection.
+💡 TIP: use this to move cursor to the other end of text selection.

 Emacs store cursor positions and let you jump to it quickly.